 While both options are fine, my absolute favorite way to get cauliflower rice is (drum roll please)… to buy it in the frozen food section of your local grocery store!
 They sell it at Wal-Mart, Publix, Sprouts, Whole Foods, Target…literally everywhere!
 Just check that the ONLY ingredient listed is cauliflower.

-The whole thing is going to simmer away until the cheese is all melted and the peas are tender.
+Allow the Parmesan cauliflower rice risotto to simmer until the cheese is all melted and the peas are tender.
 YUM!

 You’ll probably end up with more vinaigrette then you’ll need, which isn’t a big deal.
 Use the leftovers to drizzle over a salad or you can use it as a marinade for chicken.

-Next up are the scallops.
-If you have frozen scallops, just make sure they’re completely defrosted before searing them.
-Peel that tough strip of muscle off of each scallop then pat them dry using a paper towel.
-These guys are gonna go into a piping hot saute pan that has oil and butter.
+Then pat both sides of the scallops dry using a paper towel.
+These guys are gonna go into a piping hot saute pan with oil and butter.